shpml/fundamentals/intro.md

 **We’ve recently updated Fundamentals.
-If you’d already started your pre-work and want to continue with the older version, you can find it [here](http://fundamentals.generalassemb.ly/v2.1/).**
+This is version 3.0.
+If you’d already started your pre-work and want to continue with the older version (version 2.1), you can find it [here](http://fundamentals.generalassemb.ly/v2.1/).**
 <br>
 <br>